2020 New England Patriots season: Week 14: at Los Angeles Rams

-With the loss, the Patriots dropped below .500 again as they fell to 6–7, losing at least 7 games for the first time since 2002 and beginning 6-7 for the first time since 1987.
-This was also the Patriots' first loss to the Rams since their 2001 Super Bowl-winning season.
+With their first loss to Rams since 2001, the Patriots dropped below .500 again as they fell to 6–7 (1-3 against the NFC West) losing at least 7 games for the first time since 2002 and beginning 6-7 for the first time since 1987.

 Despite 4 red zone trips, the Patriots’ only score came from a Nick Folk field goal; their three points scored were the lowest the Patriots have scored in a game since a 2016 Week 4 shutout against the Buffalo Bills.
 This was also their fewest points scored in a game in which their first-string quarterback made a start, since a 2006 shutout loss against the Miami Dolphins (Brady was serving his four-game suspension in that 2016 loss against the Bills).

-In addition, with the Bills beating the Steelers later on NBC Sunday Night Football, the Patriots failed to win the AFC East for the first time since 2008.
+In addition, with the Bills beating the Steelers later on NBC Sunday Night Football, the Patriots had failed to win the AFC East for the first time since 2008.